-Mulan live-action remake: we reveal the Disney film’s new trailer, release date, soundtrack and cast
+Mulan live-action remake: we reveal the Disney film’s soundtrack, trailer and release date

 The iconic 1998 animated adventure is getting a live-action remake – here’s everything you need to know before its release.